Janice Langbehn: Public policy change

 The hospital visitation rule requiring all hospital receiving Medicare and Medicaid funding to allow for LGBT family visitation went into effect January 18, 2011.

-A short film, Quiet, a fictionalized version of Lisa's death is receiving awards and showing at Academy Award qualify festivals.
+A short film, Quiet, a fictionalized version of Lisa's death, is receiving awards and showing at Academy Award-qualifying festivals.
 The film is dedicated to the memory of Lisa Pond and how her death catapulted LGBT hospital visitation to the forefront of publicly policy.

-Langbehn resides in Lacey, WA raising the children that Pond and she adopted from the Washington State foster care program.
+As of 2025, Langbehn resides in Tacoma, Washington and practices family law.
+The children Pond and she adopted from the Washington state foster care program are adults.